NuGet/Samples/ExtensionSDKasNuGetPackage/README.md

     \ref\uap10.0.14393.0\*
     \ref\uap10.0.10586.0\*

+In this case, the correct version of the assembly will be selected based on the consuming project's TPV.
+If the consuming project's TPV is higher than all available assemblies, the highest version of the assemnly will be selected.

+Note: `\lib\uap10.0` will continue to work.
+However, there will be no TPV check and the package can be consumed by a UAP project irrespective of its TPV.

-###TargetPlatformMinVersion(TPM)
+###TargetPlatformMinVersion(TPM) check
-To enforce TPM check, you can write a build task that checks the TargetPlatformMinVersion at build time and causes the build to fail if the TPM is lower than one supported by your library.
+To enforce TPM check, you can write a build task that checks the TargetPlatformMinVersion at build time and causes the build to fail if the TPM is lower than the one supported by your library.
 Package the build task and author a targets file.
-For example, the targets file will look like:
+For the above example, the targets file will look like:

 	<?xml version="1.0" encoding="utf-8"?>
 	<Project xmlns="http://schemas.microsoft.com/developer/msbuild/2003">